Best movies on Amazon Prime Video to watch now (June 2020) - TheNewsTrace

 Tinker Tailor Soldier Spy (2011)

-A traditional spy film primarily based on John Le Carre’s 19874 novel, that includes an all-star solid together with Gary Oldman, Colin Firth, Tom Hardy, John Harm, Toby Jones, Mark Robust and Benedict Cumberbatch.
+A traditional spy film based mostly on John Le Carre’s 19874 novel, that includes an all-star forged together with Gary Oldman, Colin Firth, Tom Hardy, John Harm, Toby Jones, Mark Sturdy and Benedict Cumberbatch.
 Watch on Amazon Prime Video

 The Harm Locker (2008)